 - Assess how well your program meets its objectives.

 - Educate, train, and support your employees through Employee Assistance Programs.

 When Are Drug Tests Conducted in the Workplace?

-Due to inherent safety concerns in the workplace, most companies often employ drug tests.
-In addition, companies in specific industries such as transportation, safety, defense, transit, and aviation are obliged to test applicants and employees for drug and alcohol use.
+Due to inherent safety concerns in the work place, most companies often employ drug tests.
+In addition, companies in specific industries such as transportation, safety, defense, transit, and aviation are obliged to test candidate and employees for drug and alcohol use.

 While other industries are not required to test for drugs, many employers still do so.
 The following are typical times when companies conduct drug tests:

 - Pre-Employment Workplace Drug Tests